joshajohnson/Hub16/Documents/keyboard-assembly.md

 ### Step 2: Assemble lower case

-With the PCB soldered, the next step is to thread the standoffs into the longer screws through the bottom plate, adding in the incline spacer if desired.
+With the PCB soldered, the next step is to thread the standoffs into the screws through the bottom plate.
+If using the incline spacer, use the 10mm screws to the top, and 8mm at the bottom.
 Just do this up touch tight, a little bit of movement will help later.
 ![Bottom plate assembly](imgs/assembly-instructions/step-2.JPG)

 ### Step 3: Add "U" shaped spacer